Healthy Digestion equals a Happier You

 6. Avoid watching TV or computer while eating

-By taking a good quality probiotic in either the form of a capsule, powder (or even some protein powders contain helpful probiotics), you are helping your body to replenish good and helpful bacteria (flora) and this absolutely aids in the digestive process.
+By taking a good quality probiotic in either the form of a capsule, powder you are helping your body to replenish good and helpful bacteria (flora) and this absolutely aids in the digestive process.
+What is even better than popping a probiotic pill is eating fermented foods or drinking probiotic beverages.
+These things can be bought in a store or made at home.
+Try to find/use organic where possible to avoid gut-harming glyphosate.

 8. Take whole food supplements